snowplow/scala-forex/README.md

 val priceInEuros = fx.convert(9.99, "GBP").to("EUR").nowish
 ```

-#### Near-live rate without cache(Note that this will be a live rate conversion if cache is not available)
+#### Near-live rate without cache

+Note that this will be a live rate conversion if cache is not available.
 Conversion using a live exchange rate with 500 seconds nowishSecs,
 this conversion will be done via HTTP request:
 ```scala